notRemyM/Life-In-The-Fast-Lane/README.md

 ## Directions for use
 Please make sure you have the LifeInTheFastLaneDemoEntity solution provisioned on your target environment.
-You can then populate the connection string inside LifeInTheFastLane.exe.config with your own domain, client ID and client secret.
+You can then populate the connection string inside App.config.template with your own domain, client ID and client secret, then rename to App.config and run.

 ## Credits
 - Mark Carrington (https://markcarrington.dev/2020/12/04/improving-insert-update-delete-performance-in-d365-dataverse/) for his very helpful test code and article on fast Create and CreateMultiple.